Updated 07 May 2020

 If you have a defined benefit (DB) pension, you may be offered the option to transfer it into the more common type of pension (defined contribution).
 This is a big decision and an irreversible one, so it’s important to understand exactly what this means, and what the pros and cons for you might be.

-A DB pension (also known as a final salary pension) is a special type of workplace pension.
+A defined benefit or DB pension (also known as a final salary pension) is a special type of workplace pension.
 Instead of building up a pension pot over time, it provides you with a guaranteed annual income for life, based on your final or average salary (hence the name).

 DB pensions are often seen as more generous, because it would take an above-average defined contribution (DC) pot to be able to buy an annuity that pays you the same amount as a DB scheme.

-Your pension’s ‘transfer value’ is the size of the pension pot you would receive in exchange for giving up your DB pension.
-Some providers will offer generous transfer values, and this may be seen as a strong incentive to switch.
-The choice you face is essentially this: having more money to spend now, versus having a guaranteed income for the rest of your life – which may work out as more money or less, depending on how long you live.
+The choice you face is essentially this: having more money to spend now, versus having a guaranteed income for the rest of your life – which may work out as more money or less, depending on how long you live and how the stock market performs.

 Not every DB pension is transferrable.
 Private sector schemes, and some public sector ones, will be ‘funded’ – that is, supported by a central fund.
 This is the only kind from which you can transfer.
 Other public-sector schemes (such as the NHS pension) are ‘unfunded’, meaning they are supported directly by the taxpayer.
 You can’t transfer out of this kind of pension.